robbert-vdh/yabridge/README.md

   information.
 Each level increases the amount of debug information printed:

-  - A value of `0` (the default) means that yabridge will only log the output from the Wine process the Wine process and some basic information about the environment, the configuration and the plugin being loaded.
+  - A value of `0` (the default) means that yabridge will only log the output from the Wine process and some basic information about the environment, the configuration and the plugin being loaded.
   - A value of `1` will log detailed information about most events and function calls sent between the VST host and the plugin.
 This filters out some noisy